osshiya/Whistle/README.md

 ### Features
 1. IoT Device Integration
     - Seamless connection between the mobile app and the IoT device using Bluetooth Low Energy (BLE) for efficient, low-power communication.
-    - Create Report or Emergency via Button presses
+    - Allows users to create reports or trigger emergencies via button presses on the IoT device.
 3. Reporting Features
     - View: Users can view their own reports and reports from their close contacts, enhancing awareness and support within their network.
     - Edit Later: Users can update or modify their reports after triggering, allowing for the addition of new information or clarification of existing details.
 4. Emergency Response
     - Emergency Contact: Friends can facilitates immediate actions such as calling emergency services or notifying the user's predefined contacts, enabling a swift response to urgent situations.
-6. Mapping and Localization: Utilizes Google Maps to display the real-time locations of users and their close contacts, offering geographical context to reports and emergencies.
+6. Mapping and Localization
+    - Real-time Location Sharing: Utilizes Google Maps to display the real-time locations of users and their close contacts, providing geographical context to reports and emergencies.
-7. Notifications
+8. Notifications
-    - Sends timely alerts and updates about reports, emergencies, and other relevant activities, ensuring users are promptly informed of significant events within their network of close contacts.
+    - Notify: Sends timely alerts and updates about reports, emergencies, and other relevant activities, ensuring users are promptly informed of significant events within their network of close contacts.
-8. Friends
+9. Friends
+   - Share: Allows users to add close contacts as friends to share reports, emergencies, and locations for improved safety and support.

 ### Target Audience
 - Women: At higher risk of harassment or assault in various settings, they can benefit from a quick and discreet way to alert authorities or loved ones.